City Council Roll Call Votes

 Description:

-Zapata, Durkan, FitzGerald, Flynn, Louijeune, Mejia, Murphy, Pepén,
+Culpepper, Durkan, FitzGerald, Flynn, Louijeune, Mejia, Murphy, Pepén,

-Santana, Weber, Worrell).
+Santana, Weber, Worrell),

 Votes: